Quality, Health, Safety, Security & Environment

-Safety trainings are an essential component of our operations in order to deliver continuous QHSSE excellence.
-Personnel undergo regular exercises and drills to familiarise themselves with precise defined roles, responsibilities, resources and specific actions involved in dealing with QHSSE incidents.
+Safety training is an essential component of our operations and supports our aim to deliver continuous HSSE excellence.
+Personnel undergo regular, scenario based, exercises and drills to familiarize themselves with precise defined roles, responsibilities, resources and specific actions involved in dealing with HSSE incidents.

-Only participants who have attended the relevant training and successfully obtained the competency certification are allowed to work in the respective fields.
+Only participants who have attended the relevant training and have successfully obtained the competency certification are allowed to work in the associated roles.

 In 2017 we conducted 79 safety and emergency response training courses, representing a total of 587 hours and involving a total of 979 participants, which included our staff and contractors.

-We have achieved a zero-fatality track record over the past 25 years and reached five million man-hours without Lost Time Injury (LTI) as of 8 October 2018.
+We have achieved a zero-fatality track record over the past 25 years and reached five million work-hours without a Lost Time Injury (LTI) on 8 October 2018.

 First-Aid cases increased from one to five in 2017 from 2016.
 These cases highlight a need to continue our safety initiatives for our employees and contractors, and in response, launched several campaigns such as “Take 5 for SAFETY” to increase one’s situational awareness on surrounding hazards and “High 5!
 Love Your Hand” initiative to strengthen our hand injury prevention.

-All HSSE incidents, near-misses and other unplanned events are reported.
-The ones which are judged vital key learnings for the entire site are analysed through a Causal Learning investigation protocol to uncover the root causes.
+All HSSE incidents, near-misses and other unplanned events are reported and details logged.
+The ones which are judged to yield vital key learnings for the entire site are analyzed through a Causal Learning investigation protocol to uncover the root causes.
 The recommendations are then translated into action items with the corresponding accountable parties.